dslatkin/apedia/README.md

 [Whispers in
 Akarra](https://web.archive.org/web/20040325013734/http://akarra.net/), the game
-itself a hobby project created by [Jens Bergenstein](https://en.wikipedia.org/wiki/Jens_Bergensten), now the lead developer and designer for Minecraft).
+itself a hobby project created by [Jens Bergensten](https://en.wikipedia.org/wiki/Jens_Bergensten), now the lead developer and designer for Minecraft.

 I have since converted the "Apedia" as it was affectionately called to a static site hosted on Vercel, with the only _very minor_ change to the original code